-Academy classes consist of one 2-hour class held each week (Tuesday Nights from 7:00 p.m. - 9:00 p.m.) over the course of eight weeks.
+Academy classes consist of one 2-hour class held each week (Wednesday Nights from 7:00 p.m. – 9:00 p.m.) over the course of ten weeks.
 This instruction is comprehensive, covering a different topic within the Police Department each week.
 Police officers, supervisors, and civilian instructors with field-related expertise will teach each topic.
-Classes are limited to 20 citizen attendees.
-All classes are free!
+Classes are limited to 25 citizen attendees.

 Next Academy Date:

 October 3rd to December 19th, 2018 (No Class Halloween Week or Thanksgiving Week)

 - Any interested citizen is encouraged to attend.

 - Citizens with no prior felony convictions (The DPD will conduct a basic background investigation on all candidates prior to the start of the course).

 - Patrol Procedures/Field Operations/DUI